 Skip to main content

 Assignments decide who works a case — and, just as importantly, who can see and document it.
-A worker only sees the families and referrals they're assigned to.
+A staff member only sees the families and referrals they're assigned to.

 Before you start